tssan/tssan.github.io/content/programming/Learning-Rust-part1.md

     └── main.rs
 ```

 Inside `main.rs` file by default we have "hello world" program.
-You can compile and run it usign **cargo**:
+You can compile and run it using **cargo**:

 `➜  cargo run`